mathunje/sbewh/README.md

 ## Documentation and Examples

 The example directory contains common use cases and introduces all the required input parameters and the intended way to call the evaluation scripts.
-By default the file **input.txt** is parse, but you may provide another input file name as command line argument.
+By default the file **input.txt** is parsed, but you may provide another input file name as a command line argument.
 A help message may be requested like

 ```